-The Trustee may, at the request of a Member, the Member's Legal Personal Representative or at the Trustee's discretion, create one or more Superannuation Interests on behalf of a Member or for the benefit of the Fund including a Reserve for the benefit of Members (such as a Contributions Suspense Account) or any other account allowed under the Superannuation Laws and in addition:
+The Trustee may, at the request of a Member, the Member's Legal Personal Representative or at the Trustee's discretion, create one or more Superannuation Interests on behalf of a Member or for the benefit of the Fund including a Reserve for the benefit of the Member or any other account allowed under the Superannuation Laws and in addition:

-- a) The Trustee may hold one or more Superannuation Interests on behalf of a Member or their Legal Estate; - b) A Member Superannuation Interest may include a Lump Sum Superannuation Interest, a Pension Superannuation Interest, a Temporary Incapacity Superannuation Income Stream, a Transition to Retirement Income Stream or any

-- c) Any Lump Sum Superannuation Interest may be created with or without any amount standing to the Member's Superannuation Interest nor any Contributions being made on behalf of a Member; - d) Where a Pension is created from a Member Lump Sum Superannuation Interest, the Trustee may transfer any Separate Investment Strategy held for that Superannuation Interest to the Pension Superannuation Interest.
+- a) The Trustee may hold one or more Superannuation Interests on behalf of a Member or their Legal Estate. - b) A Member Superannuation Interest may include a Lump Sum Superannuation Interest, a Pension Superannuation Interest, a Sickness and Accident payment or any other such Superannuation Interest or other account which may be created by the Trustee to benefit a Member under the Superannuation Laws. - c) Any Lump Sum Superannuation Interest may be created with or without any amount standing to the Member's Superannuation Interest nor any Contributions being made on behalf of a Member. - d) Where a Pension is created from a Member Lump Sum Superannuation Interest, the Trustee may transfer any Separate Investment Strategy held for that Superannuation Interest to the Pension Superannuation Interest.

-4.4 Maintaining Member Accounts and Superannuation Interests
+4.4 Maintaining Member Accounts and Superannuation Interest